CarmineRummaHwi/hcore-cli/README.md

 At the end of the execution the project structure will be created.

+Note: sometimes the BitBucket OAuth may not work.
+In that case launch first the command:

+    composer clearcache

 ##### require-dev
 The command after creating the composer.json launches the "composer install" without the require-devs.
 To include these add the "-d, --dev" option